-Advertising Costs-The Company expenses advertising costs as incurred.
-Advertising costs were not significant during the three months ended March 31, 2015 and 2014.
+Advertising Costs- The Company expenses advertising costs as incurred.
+Advertising costs were not significant during the three months ended March 31, 2016 and 2015.

-Share-Based Compensation-The Company follows FASB ASC 718, "Compensation-Stock Compensation" (ASC 718) to record share-based compensation for all employee share-based payment awards, including stock options, restricted stock, performance shares and stock purchases related to an employee stock purchase plan, based on estimated fair values.
-The Company's share-based compensation expense recognized under ASC 718 for the three months ended March 31, 2015 and 2014 was \$1,724 and \$2,142, respectively, on a before and after tax basis.
+Share-Based Compensation-The Company follows FASB ASC 718, "Compensation-Stock Compensation" (ASC 718) to record share-based compensation for all employee share-based payment awards, including stock options, restricted stock and stock purchases related to an employee stock purchase plan, based on estimated fair values.
+The Company's share-based compensation expense recognized under ASC 718 for the three months ended March 31, 2016 and 2015 was \$2,842 and \$1,724, respectively, on a before and after tax basis.

-FASB ASC 718 requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
+ASC 718 requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's Condensed Consolidated Statement of Operations and Comprehensive Loss.
 The expense has been reduced for estimated forfeitures.
-FASB ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

 The Company estimates the fair value of time-based options on the date of grant using the Black-Scholes option-pricing model (Black-Scholes model).
 The Company's determination of fair value of share-based payment awards on the date of grant using an option-pricing model is affected by the Company's stock price, as well as assumptions regarding a number of subjective variables.
-These variables include, but are not limited to, the Company's expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
+These variables include but are not limited to the Company's expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
 The fair value of market-based performance option grants is estimated at the date of grant using a Monte-Carlo simulation.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Consolidated Statement of Operations and Comprehensive Loss.